bnina-ayoub/3-Node-CAN-Bus-Project/README.md

 * `stm32f4xx_hal.h`: STM32 HAL library header.
 * `wiring_schematic.jpg`: Schematic diagram of the hardware connections.

-**Building the Project:**
+**Building and Deploying the Project:**

-1. Install STM32CubeIDE and configure it for your specific STM32F407G-DISC1 development boards.
+* Install STM32CubeIDE and configure it for your specific STM32F407V development boards.
-2. Import this project into STM32CubeIDE.
+* Import this project into STM32CubeIDE.
-3. Update `main.c` with any necessary configuration changes (e.g., pin assignments for user buttons and potentiometers, internal LED control functions).
+* For the Gateway: Update the main.c file within the gateway/ folder with any necessary configuration changes (e.g., CAN Bus filtering based on NODE_ID).
+* For each Node: Update the main.c file within the node/ folder with the appropriate BOARD value (e.g., #define BOARD 1 for the first node, #define BOARD 2 for the second, etc.).
-4. Build and deploy the code to your STM32F407V boards.
+* Build and deploy the code to your respective STM32F407G-DISC1 boards (gateway and each node).

 **Hardware Connections (Refer to `wiring_schematic.jpg` for details):**